• Skip to primary navigation

 Convenience

-• Jalapenos - Use red pepper flakes or a different pepper you think will go well with your vegetable mixer.
+• Jalapenos - Use red pepper flakes or a different pepper you think will go well with your vegetable mixture.

 • White Vinegar and Apple Cider Vinegar - Use only one or rice vinegar or white wine vinegar, which is a good substitute for white vinegar in pickling recipes.
 It has a milder, slightly fruity flavor compared to regular white vinegar.
 Plus, white wine vinegar can offer a subtle twist to the overall taste of your pickled vegetables.